 Thus, between both types of methods, and based on their differences, we decided to perform an SLR process due to the possibility to have a more rigorous and controlled process, including a protocol definition and validation, and also because we are looking for some specific information regarding the mediation of terms: business processes, comprehension, and eye-tracking.

 The remainder of this paper is organized as follows: section 2 gives an overview of introductory concepts; section 3 shows the method used in this study describing the planning phase; section 4 describes its RSL execution, presenting the selected studies, the classification scheme adopted; while, section 5 reports the findings.
 The section 6 discusses the threats to validity; and the section 7 show related works.
-Finally, section 8 summarizes the some gaps in a specific investigation area, providing a research roadmap to guide decisions on new research activities, and conclude this paper in section 9.
+Finally, section 8 summarizes some gaps in a specific investigation area, providing a research roadmap to guide decisions on new research activities, and conclude this paper in section 9.

 Background